BolisettySujith/J.A.R.V.I.S/README.md

 ### FINAL GUI of JARVIS😎
 <p align="center"><img src="JAR.gif" alt="JARVIS" width="75%"/></a></p>

+### Motivation for this project🙃
+Due to covid19 in my house I'm in a seperate room, without talking with anyone, so thought to talk with my laptop which I will use everyday, and came up with this project.

 ### How to Contribute 🤔

 To contribute to this project you can clone the project as mentioned in *Installation*, and make an issue on bug fixing or adding new features, and make a PR 😊.